Singing lessons near me in Fort Collins, CO

 Show more

-Tanishka taught 29 days ago
+Tanishka taught about 2 months ago

 The tutor and student worked on vocal exercises to improve singing technique, focusing on pitch control, breath support, and vocal resonance.
 They practiced sustaining vocal sounds with different vowels and worked on specific vocal phrases to build strength and range, with plans to continue developing resonance.